Fundamental Quality Bound on Optical Quantum Communication: Bosonic Continuous-Variable Systems

-We can straightforwardly convert these protocols into ones that produce an isotropic state by implementing an isotropic twirl at the output~\cite{Bennett_1996_3, Horodecki_1999_1}.
+For this, consider a sequence of entanglement distribution protocols \(\Lambda_n \in \mathrm{LOCC}(\mathcal{N}^{\times n})\) that achieves fidelity \( F \left( \rho(\Lambda_n), \Phi_{d} \right) \).
+We can then straightforwardly modify this sequence of protocols such that the outputs are isotropic states by implementing an isotropic twirl at the end~\cite{Bennett_1996_3, Horodecki_1999_1}.
 Mathematically, the isotropic twirl of dimension \(d\) is given by

 where \( \mathrm{d}\mu_{H}(U) \) denotes the Haar measure over the unitary group of dimension \(d\).
-Crucially, it is known that this map can be implemented by two-way assisted LOCC using only a finite number of unitaries (by resorting to a unitary 2-design).
-The modified protocols \(\Lambda_n\) now produce
+Crucially, it is known that this map can be implemented by two-way assisted LOCC using only a finite number of unitaries (resorting to a unitary 2-design).
+The modified protocols \( \tilde{\Lambda}_n \) now produce